Oph3Z1/oph3z-phone/README.md

 - Calculator: a simple everyday calculator.
 - Settings: change the wallpaper, brightness, language, ringtones and more.
 - App Store: install or remove apps on the phone.

+This already covers all the base features you need to use a phone in roleplay, nothing important is missing.
+I also have a few more custom apps in mind that I will build and add to the phone over time.

 ## Third-party apps